Saxonica/SaxonJS-Tutorial-2021/README.md

 something, you should type `.\gradlew` at the beginning instead, using a backslash instead of a forward slash.)

-If you’ve never run Gradle before, you’ll get a bunch of messages about things that are being downloaded.
+If you’ve never run Gradle before, it may take a while.
+You’ll get a bunch of messages about things that are being downloaded.
 That’ll only happen the first time.
 The `gradlew` command, short for the “Gradle wrapper” makes repositories like this self contained, so you don’t have to worry